 Q. Am I allowed to apply to other M.A. or Ph.D. programs in the Graduate School of Arts and Sciences or other Schools at Columbia University (such as the School of International and Public Affairs, the Law School, etc.) at the same time that I am applying to the Department of Political Science?

-A. You may not submit more than one application to a Ph.D. program or department within the Graduate School of Arts and Sciences and apply to any of the programs at the College of Physicians and Surgeons.
-However, you may elect to be reviewed by a second program or department within GSAS if you are not offered admission by your first-choice program.
+A. Applicants may not submit more than one application to a Ph.D. program or department within the Graduate School of Arts and Sciences and apply to any of the programs at the College of Physicians and Surgeons.
+However, applicants may elect to be reviewed by a second program or department within GSAS if they are not offered admission by their first-choice program.
 Please see the application instructions for a more detailed explanation of this policy and the various restrictions that apply to a second choice.

-You may apply concurrently to a program housed at GSAS and to programs housed at other divisions of the university (except GSAS programs at the College of Physicians and Surgeons).
-However, since GSAS does not share application materials with other divisions, you must complete the application requirements for each school.
+Applicants may apply concurrently to a program housed at GSAS and to programs housed at other divisions of the university (except GSAS programs at the College of Physicians and Surgeons).
+However, since GSAS does not share application materials with other divisions, applicants must complete the application requirements for each school.